Stock Analysis on Net

 3 Click competitor name to see calculations.

-The adjusted net sales demonstrate a steady upward trend across all years.
-Beginning at 33,125 million USD in 2020, sales increased each year, reaching 38,524 million USD in 2024.
-This consistent growth indicates ongoing revenue expansion over the analyzed periods.
+The adjusted net sales demonstrate a steady upward trend over the five-year period, increasing from 33,125 million USD in 2020 to 38,524 million USD in 2024.
+This consistent growth reflects a positive development in revenue generation year over year, with an approximate total increase of 16.3% over the period analyzed.